IoT Innovation for Enhanced Cross-Industry Connectivity

 Moderated by: Rob O’Dwyer, Chief Network Officer, Smart Maritime Network

 Launched in February 2019, the Smart Maritime Council is a new initiative created by the Smart Maritime Network to support collaboration and standardisation in the development of IT systems for the shipping sector.
-This session will bring some of the Founding Members together to discuss some of the findings from the inaugural Smart Maritime Council meeting, held in London on 26 February, and in Athens prior to the conference.
+This session will bring some of the Founding Members together to discuss the findings from the Smart Maritime Council meetings held in London on 26 February, and in Athens prior to the conference.

 Closing Keynote Address – How Cooperation in Digitalisation and Standardisation will Lead to Increased Interoperability